 4PSA users win more projects

 Chong adds, “The trend over the past decade has seen contracts shifting from primarily time and materials to fixed price to complex mixed contractual terms.
 This, in turn, has driven a material shift in where risk lies in the vendor-client relationship.
-Those firms that are able to use a PSA to their advantage can embrace that shift and confidently turn it into a competitive advantage.”
+Those firms that can use a PSA to their advantage can embrace that shift and confidently turn it into a competitive advantage.”

 5PSA tools benefit MSPs of all sizes

-If you’re still managing your team with manual methods, you’re wasting time, resources and money.
+You’re wasting time, resources, and money if you’re still managing your team with manual methods.
 Isn’t it time to make a fact-based decision about implementing professional services automation?